Ukraine's Zelenskyy hosts European leaders, welcomes more U.S. weapons

 "How can the country that rapes our women be allowed save face?"
 Mykhailo Podolyak, a top adviser to Zelenskyy, told NPR in an interview this week.
 "What do we need to win this war, to have this war come to an end?
 We need weapons."

 Podolyak is Ukraine's chief negotiator, and in the early weeks of the war he led a team that met several times with Russian representatives.
-But the talks made no progress.
 As evidence of Russian abuses mounted on the battlefield, the Ukrainian public turned against such talks.

 In a poll last month, more than 80% of Ukrainians said they were unwilling to give up territory for peace, even if it means a prolonged conflict, according to the Kyiv International Institute of Sociology.